 Catering 30%

-Personally, this is one of the most relevant breakdown items.
-You have to feel comfortable with your supplier and ask for transparency: what is included in the menu?
-Double-check all the points with them: is the open bar included?
-Is the cake too?
-What about service and overtime?
+Catering is one of the most significant costs.
+You need to feel comfortable with your supplier and ask for transparency: what’s included in the menu?
+Does the open bar come with it?
+What about the cake?
+Is there a service charge or overtime fees?

 Decoration 15%